 At the Syracuse University College of Law, your legal education extends far beyond the classroom.

-You can truly have it all with an experience that integrates flexibility, practical learning, a vibrant community, and unparalleled support.
+Experience a comprehensive education that integrates flexibility, practical learning, a vibrant community, and unparalleled support.
 The on-campus J.D. program at Syracuse Law equips you with the core knowledge, aptitude, and skills necessary to build your career as a profession-ready lawyer in a broad spectrum of fields.
 An innovative approach to legal education, an extensive alumni network, and a focus on collaboration provide the foundation for your life-time of success.

 Join us today!